an-dr/Run-Tools/README.md

 ## Support

-If you will decide to sopport me, you can send some pretty words to my email or kust use the link
+If you will decide to sopport me, you can send some pretty words on my email or just use the link

 [Buy me a cup of tea](https://paypal.me/4ndr/1eur)